Edit this wiki page Follow

 Factions

 The Military's goal is to rid the Zone of stalkers.
 They are always enemies.
 Military consists of regular soldiers, who are generally used to patrol and occupy their bases.
 These are unused to the Zone and are normally armed with AK-74Us.
 More elite Spetsnaz are employed for raids and special operations deep into the Zone.
 These are armed with better quality AN-94 Abakans.
 The Military also hires veteran stalkers in return for amnesty; Military stalkers may be encountered by the player in the late game and are dangerous enemies.
 The Ecologists - the scientists - are interested in the new possibilities in science revealed by the Zone; unfortunately they work in an extremely hostile environment filled with enemies (such as the Mercenary faction who work to steal their valuable research, as well as zombies and other mutants who menace them).
-They are unskilled fighters and generally need the help of the Military (in the form of helicopters), Duty soldiers (who later defend their lab from zombie attacks) and you.
+They are unskilled fighters and generally need the help of the Military (in the form of helicopters), Duty soldiers (who later defend their lab from zombie attacks) and the protagonist.
 Mercenaries are mysterious soldiers-for-hire wandering the Zone, fulfilling objectives for foreign hire.
 They are the most mysterious faction, mostly because their agenda is unknown.
 They are equipped with advanced NATO equipment.
 A group of mercenaries have been engaged in attempting to infiltrate Freedom.

-Duty was formed out the remnants of the military forces that first ventured into the Zone, the survivors swearing to destroy The Zone and rid the world of it's evil.
+Duty was formed out the remnants of the military forces that first ventured into the Zone, the survivors swearing to destroy The Zone and rid the world of its evil.
 They are closely allied to the Ecologists (to whom they give artifacts for research) and provide shelter for groups of loners in the Rostok area around the 100 Rads Bar.
 They are primarily involved in suppressing bandits and mercenaries, as well as exterminating mutants.
 They are armed with Warsaw Pact weaponry, such as the AN-94 Abakan and the AK-74.
 Veteran Duty soldiers may be armed with superior AS Val or OTs-14 Grozas, which outmatch Freedom's weaponry.
 Duty has a militaristic command structure and are led by General Voronin.
 A group of interest is Skull's deserters, a group of veteran Duty fighters who have ignored the ceasefire and are planning to attack the Freedom base.

 Freedom believe that the Zone belongs to everyone and shouldn't be closed by the Government.
 They have taken over the Army Warehouses north of Rostok and are involved in an uneasy ceasefire with Duty forces.
 Freedom are slightly antagonistic towards Ecologists - seeing them as representatives of the Ukrainian Government - but are neutral to the bandits, preferring a live-and-let-live policy.
 Freedom are better armed than Duty, with Bulldog RG-6 grenade launchers and SVD sniper rifles as well as NATO weaponry.
 Freedom have a looser command structure than Duty, and are led by Lukash and his deputy Max.